hubiinetwork/marketing-external/README.md

-# marketing-external
+# MARKETING (EXTERNAL)
-External marketing materials
+This repository contains external marketing material for hubii.